xbeat/Machine-Learning/README.md

 Tropical algebra is a branch of mathematics that operates on the max-plus semiring.
 It has applications in various fields, including optimization, graph theory, and dynamic systems.
 Let's explore the basics of tropical algebra using Python.

+## Understanding Skewness in Data Visualization

+Understanding Skewness in Data Analysis

+Skewness measures the asymmetry of a probability distribution, indicating whether data leans left or right.
+In statistical analysis, understanding skewness helps identify outliers, assess data normality, and make informed decisions about data transformations and modeling approaches.

 ## Avoiding Pitfalls of Random Splitting in Machine Learning

 Random Splitting in Machine Learning: A Cautionary Tale